sauravlhs/BoardGame/README.md

      ```

    - Make the file as executable and run the file as done before.
-   - Now we will run sonarQube in Docker with the below command
+   - Now we will run sonarQube in Docker with the below command.

      ```bash
       docker run -d --name sonar -p 9000:9000 sonarqube:lts-community